-- Add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
+- To veggie mixture, add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
 Stir to combine everything.
-Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes or so.
+Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.

-- Stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
-Cook about 8 to 10 minutes or until you've reached your desired consistency.
-Portion onto buns and garnish (if desired).
-Enjoy!
+- Once turkey is cooked, stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
+Simmer for about 8 to 10 minutes or until you've reached your desired consistency.